jenkinsci/java-client-api/README.md

 read and to understand and makes the maintenance of the issues and pull request hard or to be honest impossible.

-Furthermore it is neccesary to create appropriate entries into the `ReleaseNotes.md` file as well.
+Furthermore it is necessary to create appropriate entries into the `ReleaseNotes.md` file as well.